-With only around 10 weeks to go until our March 29 leaving date at the time of writing, my organisation, its customers and other affected businesses remain very frustrated at the apparent inability of the country’s politicians to provide certainty.
+With only around 10 weeks to go until our March 29 leaving date at the time of writing, my organisation, Eu trading and supply-chain customers and other affected businesses remain very frustrated at the apparent inability of the country’s politicians to provide certainty.

 Business is, rightly, usually very reluctant to intervene in politics.
-That’s why we at Tudor expressed no preference in the approach to the 2016 referendum for remain or leave.
-This also explains why we haven’t advocated a particular form of Brexit since then, other than to endorse the widespread view among companies that a “no-deal” departure would be highly undesirable for our economy.
+That’s why we at Tudor International Freight expressed no preference in the approach to the 2016 referendum for remain or leave.
+This also explains why we haven’t advocated a particular form of Brexit since then other than to endorse the widespread view among companies that a “no-deal” departure would be highly undesirable for our economy.

 An example of a crucial area of doubt for freight forwarders like us and the customers who employ them is the time it will take to convey goods through ports after March.

-But if we leave without a deal in March – which would also mean no transition period, involving arrangements remaining unchanged for the following 20 months – we’d find ourselves in much more difficult circumstances.
+If we leave without a deal in March, which would also mean no transition period involving arrangements remaining unchanged for the following 20 months, we’d find ourselves in much more difficult circumstances.

-Research earlier this year from Imperial College, London, for example, indicated if each vehicle passing through Dover was delayed by an additional two minutes, due to extra customs and regulatory checks, following a “no-deal” Brexit, tailbacks stretching up to 29 miles along the M20 would result if extra customs and regulatory checks were to be established.
+Research earlier this year from Imperial College, London, for example, indicated if each vehicle passing through Dover was delayed by an additional two minutes due to extra customs and regulatory checks following a “no-deal” Brexit; tailbacks stretching up to 29 miles along the M20 would result if extra customs and regulatory checks were to be established.

-Parliament has several possible ways forward - approving an amended version of the rejected withdrawal agreement, applying to join the European Economic Area, holding a new referendum, calling a General Election, asking the EU to extend the Article 50 period or cancelling Brexit altogether, for example.
-Whichever it deems appropriate, businesses now need to see progress.
-The time for political prevarication is past.
+Parliament has several possible ways forward approving an amended version of the rejected withdrawal agreement: applying to join the European Economic Area, holding a new referendum, calling a General Election, asking the EU to extend the Article 50 period or cancelling Brexit altogether, for example.
+Whichever deems appropriate, businesses' now need to see progress.
+The time for political prevarication is passed.